-Can you prevent random acts of Mother Nature?
+Can you prevent acts of Mother Nature?
 No.

-Can you prevent random acts of Humans?
+Can you prevent tragic acts of Humans?
 YES!

 Over 30 years ago, I started working for a large data processing organization and we processed data for nearly 400 banks.
 One of my job responsibilities was to be part of the Disaster Recovery Team – yes that is what it was called back then.
 Our goal was to be prepared to react to different types of disasters and make sure our clients (nearly 400 banks) were still delivering their services to their customers.

 Today most organizations have renamed their Disaster Recovery department/team to Business Continuity, Emergency Response, Crisis Management, Business Interruption and others.
 Even though the department/team names have changed their focus on being prepared to react to a disaster, emergency, crisis and other random acts has not changed all that much.

 ATTENTION Business Leaders, Government Leaders, Educational Leaders and others…lessons learned clearly expose it is time for real changes…not just name changes!